woolfson-group/RASSCCoL/README.md

 2. Ligand SMILES string (`--ligand_smiles`)
 3. Design info TXT path (`--design_info_path`)
 4. Directory to save the output (`--output_directory`)
+5. FASPR binary path (`--faspr_path`)
+6. OpenBabel binary path (`--obabel_path`)

-First, I suggest you run the examples to test installation, navigate to the RASSCCoL directory (where this README is located) and run the commands below.
+First I suggest you run the examples to test installation, navigate to the RASSCCoL directory (where this README is located) and run the commands below.

+> You will need to manually overide the `faspr_path` and `obabel_path` arguments.

 No random forest active sampling test (~  2 minutes):

 ```bash
 bash helper_scripts/run_no_RF_test.sh